Essential Website Maintenance – Thursday 9th January 2020

 The Council must formally advertise exceptions as part of a legal consultation process for Traffic Regulation Orders

 Existing traffic calming measures, such as speed humps, have been introduced in certain areas to improve road safety.
-A 20mph speed limit will not automatically remove the need for traffic calming schemes.
+A 20mph speed limit does not automatically remove the need for traffic calming schemes.
 As with all safety schemes, we will continue to review how effective they are.

 Will you be adding speed humps on residential roads to help enforce the new 20mph speed limit?